Q: How can you charge so much less? Sounds too good to be true.

 Q: How long is the listing agreement for?

 A: Good news.
 You are free from prolonged 6-12 month listing agreements that many traditional 6% brokers write.
-You can feel at ease knowing that we offer a 100% satisfaction guarantee.
+You can feel at ease knowing we offer a 100% satisfaction guarantee.
 For most single-family homes, the listing agreement term is 90 days, and I am confident that I can sell your home quickly at a price that will put a smile on your face.
-The listing period is specific to your neighborhood and price point and allows for a reasonable amount of time for exposure on the open market.
+The listing period is specific to your neighborhood and price point.
+It allows for a reasonable amount of time for exposure on the open market.

 Q: How do you handle the paperwork?